 In order to register land, an application must be made to the Land Registry.
 This application can be made by anyone but is generally made by solicitor as part of the conveyancing (buying and selling) process.
 It is not compulsory to register land, but there are advantages in doing so, such as protecting interests, resisting adverse possession applications, etc.

-However, registration is compulsory where a sale takes place.
+Registration is compulsory when a sale takes place.
 So, if a PCC seeks to acquire unregistered land, it will be registered to the DBF as custodian trustee as part of the registration process.

 PCCs wishing to register land for the benefit of their PCC